flyers/drone-tracking/README.md

 ### Run evaluation toolkit
 Run the *main_running.m* script under the *experiments* directory.
 You can config the trackers list in file *experiments/util/configTrackers.m*.

+The results of all the trackers can be found [here](https://www.dropbox.com/s/2cdzf51rxvbg6a1/results_OPE.zip?dl=0).

 For any problems, feel free to propose issues or contact the author sliay@cse.ust.hk.